 Key takeaways

-• National Dog Bite Prevention week happens annually in June.
-This event is promoted by the USPS and State Farm insurance.
+- National Dog Bite Prevention week happens annually in June.
+This event is promoted by the USPS and State Farm Insurance.

-• Dog bite attacks represent a serious occupational hazard for USPS delivery workers.
+- Dog bite attacks represent a serious occupational hazard for USPS delivery workers.
 A USPS delivery person was killed by a pack of five dogs in Florida in 2022.

-• Homeowners who have prior knowledge of the dangerous propensities in their dog might be sued for punitive damages if their dog attacks and seriously injures a postal worker.
+- Homeowners who have prior knowledge of the dangerous propensities in their dog might be sued for punitive damages if their dog attacks and seriously injures a postal worker.

-• Most dog bites happen in California.
+- Most dog bites happen in California.
 In California, State Farm paid $23 million to dog bite victims in 2021.

 National dog bite prevention week happens in the United States in June of every year.
 This week was created and is promoted by the United States Postal Service in coordination with State Farm Insurance.
 Obviously, this week was created by State Farm and the USPS to educate dog owners about the need for dog bite safety, with particular reference to USPS letter carriers.
-The theme of the 2021 campaign was named “The USPS delivers for America – Deliver for us by restraining your dog.”
+The theme of the 2021 campaign was named “The USPS delivers for America—Deliver for us by restraining your dog.”

 Granted, the concern for dog bite safety is extremely important.
-People are killed by dogs and frequently sustained serious injury, both psychological in the form of PTSD and physically in the form of embarrassing facial deformities.
+People are killed by dogs and frequently sustain serious injury, both psychological in the form of PTSD and physically in the form of embarrassing facial deformities.

 State Farm’s and the USPS efforts should be commended for this educational effort to reduce the frequency of dog bites.
 Nevertheless, I can’t ignore the fact that each of these organizations gain financially from publicizing this special week.
-Namely, for State Farm it lessens the likelihood of homeowners submitting claims through their homeowners insurance.[1]Homeowners should be aware that even if they have insurance which covers dog bites, their carrier may not be willing to pay the demand of the plaintiff but instead choose to litigate the matter at … Continue reading.
-For USPS it protects their carriers from dog bite attack.
+Namely, for State Farm, it lessens the likelihood of homeowners submitting claims through their homeowners insurance.[1]Homeowners should be aware that even if they have insurance which covers dog bites, their carrier may not be willing to pay the demand of the plaintiff but instead choose to litigate the matter at … Continue reading.
+For USPS it protects their carriers from dog bite attacks.
 This in turn avoids lost productivity for employees and the costs associated with employee disability.

 Dog bite statistics for Postal Workers